 Ratatouille.
 Not the dish.
 I’m not a fan of the dish.
 The movie about the dish.
 I love it.

 The part of the movie I most remember is the part I think most people remember, given you’ve seen it.
-Towards the end when the Food Critic tasted the ratatouille and had immediate flashbacks of being a kid, eating ratatouille that his mom had prepared in their kitchen.
-Tears welled up in his eyes, and all of the sudden he was a little boy at the kitchen table- feet dangling as he shoveled his mom’s ratatouille into his face.
+It was toward the end.
+The Food Critic tasted the ratatouille and had immediate flashbacks of being a kid–eating ratatouille that his mom had prepared in their kitchen.
+Tears welled up in his eyes.
+All of a sudden he was a little boy at the kitchen table, feet dangling as he shoveled his mom’s ratatouille into his face.

-Those are the memories you hang onto and I believe only two things can make that type of time travel possible: music and food.
+Those are the memories you hang onto.
+I believe only two things can make that type of time travel possible: music and food.

-We covered all the things we wanted to see in Rome, by walking 10 miles in and around Rome, in less than 5 hours.
+We covered all the things we wanted to see in Rome, by walking ten miles in and around the city, in less than five hours.
 It can be done, depending on what you want to see and why.

-First stop was the Colosseum, where upon arrival, we were accosted by an African man peddling bracelets and high-fives, as we attempted to take in this magnificent structure.
+First stop was the Colosseum.
+We were accosted by an African man peddling bracelets and high-fives, as we attempted to take in this magnificent structure.
 He cursed at me in African when I told him to leave me alone.
-The Colosseum was completed in 80 AD under the Flavian dynasty, and is known as one of the New 7 Wonders of the World.
+The Colosseum was completed in 80 AD under the Flavian dynasty and is known as one of the New Seven Wonders of the World.
 Earthquakes can’t shake this thing down… partially because of the damage at its top, and stone robbers are responsible for the rest of its ruin.
 Regardless, it’s a sight to see.
 Effin huge.

 “No, grazie!” was one of the first phrases I became fluent in.
 The Spanish Steps are magnificent.
 Sure, they’re just stone steps to some people.
-To me, the layout was glamorous and elegant; the cobblestone is endearing, and the old church, Piazza Trinita dei Monti, sits atop the steps and it’s a sight to see with the naked eye.
-I loved being in Piazza di Spagna, the square below the steps, so we stayed a bit and didn’t rush off to the next monument.
+To me, the layout was glamorous and elegant.
+The cobblestone is endearing, and the old church–Piazza Trinita dei Monti–sits atop the steps.
+It’s quite a sight to see with the naked eye.
+I loved being in Piazza di Spagna, the square below the steps, so we stayed a bit longer, not rushing off to the next monument.

 We rested our feet with everyone else lounging on the steps.
 Hubbyface was busy photo-bombing people’s selfies, while I just soaked in the atmosphere.
-In the Piazza di Spagna the there was an Italian performer singing Elvis songs, with a pretty decent American accent, kids running up and down the steps, and some people off in the distance, waltzing into Prada and Dolce e Gabbana.
+In the Piazza di Spagna, there was an Italian performer singing Elvis songs, (with a pretty decent American accent), kids running up and down the steps, and some people waltzing into Prada and Dolce e Gabbana in the distance.

-Once I had my fill of Piazza di Spagna (I could’ve sat there people watching all day), we made our way through the masses and arrived at our last stop of the day–the Trevi Fountain, Fontana di Trevi.
-This fountain was mobbed with people and one of the most amazing things I’ve ever seen, next to the Colosseum and my husband’s smile when he looks at me in just the right way.
-(Don’t tell him I still like him, it’ll go to his head).
+Once I had my fill of Piazza di Spagna (I could’ve sat there people watching all day), we made our way through the masses.
+We arrived at our last stop of the day–the Trevi Fountain, Fontana di Trevi.
+This fountain was just mobbed with people and it was one of the most amazing things I’ve ever seen.

 This fountain is 85.28 feet high and 160.72 feet wide.
-It was designed by Italian architect, Nicola Salvi and completed by Giuseppe Pannini (yes like the Italian sandwich, which was Americanized as the grilled cheese).
+It was designed by Italian architect, Nicola Salvi and completed by Giuseppe Pannini; like the Italian sandwich, which was Americanized as the grilled cheese.

-I can’t put into words or even show you a picture (although I will) that would do being in its presence any justice at all.
+I can’t put into words or even show you a picture (although I will) that would convey its magnificence.
 It’s an experience.
 There were wall-to-wall people here as well, selfie-sticks and high-fives in my face every 30 seconds or so.
 Once you push through all that noise, the fountain is worth the fight; the rushing clear turquoise water with the statue of Oceanus dead center, is an amazing spectacle.
-The story as I understood it, is the two horses pulling his chariot up front represent the moods of the sea.
+The story, as I understood it, is the two horses pulling his chariot up front represent the moods of the sea.
 One horse is docile, while the other is thrashing and wild.
 Fucking amazing.

-We sat, ordered, pulled out Rosa so she could appreciate the view (we’d grown pretty attached to her by this point) and sipped our wine.
-As I sat and people watched, I noticed another peddler, selling scarves to people as they ate lunch and I thought: “tourism is an easy, appealing racket.”
+We sat, ordered, pulled out Rosa so she could appreciate the view, and sipped our wine.
+As I sat and people watched, I noticed another peddler, selling scarves to people as they ate lunch and I thought, tourism is an easy, appealing racket.
 This must be how other people feel when they visit NYC and get bombarded by anyone selling anything.
 I gave the man a look and he understood not to come to our table.

-After being together nearly 10 years, we share food.
+After being together nearly ten years, we share food.
 It happens.
-He tried my Cannelloni and assigned it an approving “mmm that’s good.”
+He tried my Cannelloni and gave an approving “mmm that’s good.”
 I cut a small piece off the corner of his Lasagna and placed it in my mouth.
 As soon as I did, tears welled up in my eyes.
 One managed to roll down my cheek almost immediately.

 There I was.
-Four years old again, sitting in our poorly decorated kitchen–tan, gold and orange rectangle linoleum, poorly matched with striped orange and yellow wallpaper, randomly spotted with tan flowers.
+Four years old, sitting in our poorly decorated kitchen–tan, gold, and orange rectangle linoleum; poorly matched with striped orange and yellow wallpaper, randomly spotted with tan flowers.
 I sat at our old wooden table, on a metal folding chair.
 Feet dangling, arms barely reaching the tabletop, eating my mom’s Lasagna.
-Clearly, I could see her wander the kitchen, wearing dad’s maroon v-neck sweater, with a towel draped on her shoulder and a wooden spoon in her hand.
+Clearly, I could see my mother wander the kitchen, wearing Dad’s maroon v-neck sweater.
+She had a towel draped on her shoulder and a wooden spoon in her hand.

 “What’s wrong?”
 Ron asked.
 “Why are you crying?”